A quiescent galaxy in a gas-rich cosmic web node at z~3: Discussion

 \subsection{The diverse evolution pathways of massive galaxies in high-redshift overdense environments}

-The findings of this work, along with those from recent literature studies, indicate a broad range of star formation and morphological properties among massive galaxies in high-redshift proto-clusters or cosmic web nodes.
+The findings of this work, along with those from recent literature studies, indicate a broad range of star formation and morphological properties among massive galaxies in high-redshift protoclusters or cosmic web nodes.
 For example, the target field of this work hosts a high concentration of massive SFGs \citep{Pensabene2024,Galbiati2025}, including the giant disk Big Wheel \citep{Wang2025}, and also massive compact quiescent galaxies such as the Red Potato (see also Galbiati et al.~in prep.).
 Although located in the same overdense environment and with similar stellar masses, the physical sizes and SFRs of these two types of galaxies differ by as much as one order of magnitude.
-Similar diversities have been reported by studies of other overdense fields at $z\gtrsim 3$ \citep{Kalita2021,Kubo2021,Venkateshwaran2024,deGraaff2025,Umehata2025b,PerezGonzalez2025,Guo2025}.
+Similar diversities are reported by studies of other overdense fields at $z\gtrsim 3$ \citep{Kalita2021,Kubo2021,Venkateshwaran2024,deGraaff2025,Umehata2025b,PerezGonzalez2025,Guo2025}.
 These findings suggest that massive galaxies in high-redshift overdense environments have diverse physical properties, and yet it remains elusive why such diversity occurs.
-We showed in this work that one plausible cause responsible for the emergence of quiescent galaxies is the AGN feedback.
-Nevertheless, follow-up studies are needed to fully resolve this puzzle: progress can be made in the future by investigating \emph{statistical samples} of high-redshift massive galaxies in overdense environments (Galbiati et al.~in prep.).
+Follow-up studies are needed to fully resolve this puzzle by investigating statistical samples of massive galaxies in such environments (Galbiati et al.~in prep.).